 Just tap Print, select the printer that supports AirPrint, and go.
 It’s that simple.
 To use AirPrint, you need one of the following devices with the latest version of iOS: iPad (all models), iPhone (3GS or later) or iPod touch (3rd generation or later).

-You also need a printer that supports AirPrint and that printer must be connected to the same wireless network as your iOS device.
-For a full list of AirPrint compatible printers from 5 major printer manufacturers, check Apple’s list here.
-If you want an easy life, or were looking to get a new printer soon anyway, just buy one of the compatible printers listed for simple printing from your iPad or iPhone.
+You also need a printer that supports it and that printer must be connected to the same wireless network as your iOS device.
+For a full list of AirPrint compatible printers from 5 major manufacturers, check Apple’s list here.
+If you want an easy life, or were looking to get a new printer soon anyway, just buy one of the compatible ones listed for simple printing from your iPad or iPhone.

 HP ePrint Home & Biz – Free.
 Mobile printing of most digital content (Word, Excel, Powerpoint, web pages, photos, PDF and text files).
 Ratings – 2.5 stars and very mixed reviews.
 Available here.

-LexPrint – Free (Lexmark) – Lets you print photos from your Apple iPad, iPhone, or iPod touch using any Lexmark printer.
-Ratings – 2 stars and poor reviews, primarily because it only prints photos, not documents or PDFs.
+Lexmark Mobile Printing – Free (Lexmark) – PDFs and photos from your Apple iPad, iPhone, or iPod touch using a Lexmark printer.
 Available here.

 Samsung Mobile Print – Free.
-Print pictures, PDFs, and web pages directly from iPhone, iPod Touch or iPad.
+Pictures, PDFs, and web pages directly from iPhone, iPod Touch or iPad.
 Print to and scan from your Samsung printer/MFP.
 Ratings – 3 stars and mixed reviews, primarily due to problems with the app not finding some printers.
 Available here.